wp-plugins/field-trip/readme.txt

 3. To request inclusion in the Field Trip app, go to the Settings menu, select Field Trip Settings, and click on Submit to Field Trip.

 == Changelog ==

+= 1.0.2 =
+* Increase the maximum acceptable distance for locations

 = 1.0.1 =
 * Moves the setting for whether to include paragraph/newline HTML tags in description from per-post to a per-blog option in the Field Trip Settings menu.